 As he neared the end of six years of study in UB’s undergraduate and graduate architecture programs, Brian Fiscus was looking for a way to give back.
 “There is this idea of a legacy, a question of what can we do to leave our mark on the school and represent what I’ve learned over these past six years.”
 As the 2015-16 Brunkow Fellow, Fiscus sought to create an inclusive publication that celebrates student work across scales, disciplines and even stages of design.

 “This wasn't just going to be a yearbook, or the best of the best.
-What happns if the projet explores an emerging topic and, while not necessarily the most polished, forces dialogues on an emerging issue?
-Some fo the featured projects are just sketches.
+What happens if the project explores an emerging topic and, while not necessarily the most polished, forces dialogues on an emerging issue?
+Some of the featured projects are just sketches.
 This book is about everyone."

 Shunning an editorial committee and taking a more curatorial approach, Fiscus dug into the entire body of student work –560 projects in all.
 He mapped anonymous abstracts onto his office wall and clustered them by methodology, theme, process, geography.
 “I felt like I was in CSI,” he says.
 Adding another layer were visiting faculty and guest lecturers and the debate they generated around key questions in the profession.